DataDog/hiring-engineers/answers.md

 **Troubleshooting**

-For agent troubleshooting, agent logs can be viewed in the agent Docker container (/var/log/datadog)
+For Agent troubleshooting, Agent logs can be viewed in the Agent Docker container (/var/log/datadog)

 ***Command:** docker exec -it dd-agent bash*